Best Overall Sport Sunglasses

 Resting our test models after a tough day out on the trails.

-There's a lot to consider when searching for a new pair of performance sunglasses.
+There's a lot to consider when searching for a new pair of sport sunglasses.
 Today there are so many options that, even if you have a good idea of what you're looking for, the search can be daunting.
 We did the work (actually it was a lot of fun) to provide you with the best information possible.
 We hope that this guide helps you make an informed decision and leads you to the perfect pair of glasses for your sporting endeavors.